Lotteries offer $1B in jackpots as Mega Millions nears record

 “It’s so exciting for our players, and all of us, to see the Mega Millions jackpot getting so close to an all-time record level,” said Gordon Medenica, Lead Director of the Mega Millions Consortium and Director of Maryland Lottery and Gaming.
 “With a little luck, we may still break that record."

+If you want all the Mega Millions money up front, the payout on $654 million is a paltry $372 million.
+You can cash out Powerball's $345 million jackpot for $199 million.

-If you prefer math to luck, here is an eye-opening disclaimer: The odds of winning the Mega Millions jackpot are 302,575,350 to 1.
+And if you prefer math to luck, here is an eye-opening disclaimer: The odds of winning the Mega Millions jackpot are 302,575,350 to 1.
 The odds of hitting the Powerball jackpot are 292,201,388 to 1.
+So don't quit your day job just yet.

 The Mega Millions record prize of $656 million goes back to March 30, 2012, when winners from Illinois, Kansas and Maryland split the cash three ways.